-Trust us, you'll want to know how to watch the Champions League 21/22 — because there are some fantastic games ahead coming up over the next few weeks.
+Trust us, you'll want to know how to watch the Champions League 21/22 — because the Liverpool vs Real Madrid final promises to be a classic game between two top sides.

 • U.K. — Watch on BT Sport (opens in new tab)

 • Watch anywhere — try ExpressVPN 100% risk free (opens in new tab)

 With not long to go until kick off, the teams have now been announced.

 Luis Diaz will start up front for Liverpool, with Diogo Jota on the bench, while Thiago and Fabinho have both been passed fit to start in midfield alongside Jordan Henderson.
 Perhaps surprisingly, Ibrahima Konaté has been picked over Joel Matip in central defence.

 Valverde will start on Madrid's right wing, forming part of a trio with Vini Jr and Benzema.
 David Alaba had been a doubt, but is fit to start in defence.

 Liverpool: Alisson; Alexander-Arnold, Konate, van Dijk, Robertson; Henderson, Fabinho, Thiago; Salah, Mane, Diaz.

 Substitutes: Kelleher, Milner, Keita, Firmino, Gomez, Oxlade-Chamberlain, Jones, Minamino, Jota, Tsimikas, Matip, Elliott.